po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   * If we change into `00-practice-app` and then run `npm start`, we can see that the application builds and automatically opens a browser window.

-  * For each subsequent activity in this unit, we will remove the `/src` directory in `00-practice-app` and replace it with the `/src` directory in the activity's `/Unsolved` folder.
+  * For each subsequent activity in this module, we will remove the `/src` directory in `00-practice-app` and replace it with the `/src` directory in the activity's `/Unsolved` folder.
 Let's practice that now.

 * Open `01-Ins_Create-React-App` and replace your newly created `00-practice-app/src` directory with the one found in `01-Ins_Create-React-App`.